bitobeats/properjpg/README.rst

 Notes
 -----
 This software is in Alpha stage.
 A lot of things may change, including syntax and dependencies.
 I'm looking for help to improve this tool in terms of speed, features and code readability.
-Feel free to make suggestions and appoint improvements!.
+Feel free to make suggestions and improvements!.
 Also feel free to help me improve the tests 😅

 The goal is to always keep the code with 100% test coverage.